fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 When creating ATS message content from a FIXM object, set the SSR mode (field 7b) to A.

-#### Formation Count
+#### Aircraft Count

-ATS field 9a is the number of aircraft.
-PANS-ATM restricts this value to be in the range 2 through 99.
+ATS field 9a is the total number of aircrafts in the formation.
+In order to capture the the total count of aircrafts, the data receiver must add up the Aircraft.aircraftType.aircraftCount fields.
+The PANS-ATM restricts this value to be in the range 2 through 99.
 FIXM allows any number greater than or equal to 2.

-When creating ATS message content from a FIXM object, if the `Aircraft.formationCount` value is greater than 99, truncate to 99.
+When creating ATS message content from a FIXM object, if the AircraftCount value is greater than 99, truncate to 99.

 A similar comment applies to other ATS message fields that contain counts where FIXM is less restrictive:

 -   Field 18 TYP (range 2..10);

 -   Field 19b (range 1..99);

--   Field 19f (range 1..99 for number of dinghies, 1..999 for dinghy
+-   Field 19f (range 1..99 for number of dinghies, 1..999 for dinghy capacity).
-    capacity).

 #### Wake Turbulence Category